Boris Smolar

-Boris "Ber" Smolar (May 27, 1897 – January 31, 1986) was a Russian-born Jewish-American journalist and newspaper editor from New York.
+Boris "Ber" Smolar (May 27, 1897 – January 31, 1986) was a Ukrainian-born Jewish-American journalist and newspaper editor from New York.

 Life

-Smolar was born on May 27, 1897, in Rivne, Russia, the son of Leivia Smolar and Miriam Shearer.
+Smolar was born on May 27, 1897, in Rovno, Volhynia Governorate, Russian Empire, the son of Leivia Smolar and Miriam Shearer.

 Smolar received a secular-Hebrew education and learned Russian from his father, a Hebrew teacher.
 He graduated from a commercial course when he was thirteen and later worked as a bookkeeper in a manufacturer's office.
 His career in journalism began with correspondence pieces for the Warsaw paper Haynt.
 In 1915, he became a correspondent for the Moscow Russian-language journal Voina i Evrei.
-He travelled around the Eastern Front during World War I, and from 1916 to 1917 he published a series of articles called "Yudishe helder” (Jewish heroes" in the Odessa paper Unzer Leben to demonstrate Jewish soldiers' efforts in the war.
+He travelled around the Eastern Front during World War I, and from 1916 to 1917 he published a series of articles called "Yudishe helder” (Jewish heroes) in the Odessa paper Unzer Leben to demonstrate Jewish soldiers' efforts in the war.
 He moved to Kazan following the 1917 Revolution, and he sat on the local council of worker and peasant deputies as a representative of the Bund.
 He also wrote for the local Russian papers.
 In 1918, he returned to Rivne and edited the Russian dailies Prigorinskii Krai and Naordnaia Slovo as well as the weekly Zarya.
 He was plenipotentiary of OZE (Society for the Protection of the Health of the Jewish Population) and director of its 24 children’s homes and schools in Volhynia.
 When Poland took over Rivne, he wrote a series of short stories called "Fun Ukrainishn Thom” (From the Ukrainian Abyss) for the Warsaw Moment.

 Smolar immigrated to America in 1919.
 He attended the Medill School of Journalism in Northwestern University from 1920 to 1923 and Columbia University from 1925 to 1926.
 He worked on the editorial staff of Chicago dailies from 1921 to 1924 and The Forward from 1922 to 1924.
 He was manager of the Chicago Workmen's Circle and, together with Y. B. Beylin, Kalman Marmor, and Jacob Levin, published the monthly periodical Der Nayer Veg for the Workmen's Circle educational committee in 1921.
 He was also in charge of the Chicago weekly Der Idisher Rekord and contributed to the New York daily Di Tsayt.
 He moved to New York City in 1924.
 He then worked as a European correspondent for the Jewish Telegraphic Agency (JTA) from 1924 to 1928 and was a roving reporter for the New York World.
 He was editor-in-chief of the JTA from 1928 to 1967.